juv1nsk1/dtcc-ai/onboarding.md

 ## Tentative Roadmap

-• Data Processing and Feature Engineering: Over 100 AI-powered features for blockchain transaction monitoring.
+-	Feature Engineering: Expand the AI model with 30+ features for enhanced transaction monitoring and risk detection.

-• Automated Risk Scoring: Assigns dynamic risk levels based on historical transaction data, patterns, and heuristics.

-• Blockchain Interoperability: Supports Ethereum Virtual Machine (EVM) blockchains, with specialized features for Hyperledger and CBDC projects.
+-	Data Pipeline: Automate historical transaction processing for real-time and retrospective AML analysis.
+-	Compatibility: Develop a plugin for seamless integration with Hyperledger and CBDC frameworks.

-• Regulatory Compliance Framework: Enables integration with financial institutions’ AML workflows, supporting Know Your Transaction (KYT) and other compliance standards.
+-	Regulatory: Align with financial institutions’ AML workflows, incorporating KYT and global compliance standards.

-• Web Interface and API: Provides a user-friendly dashboard and an API for seamless integration into existing AML compliance processes.
+-	Interface: Provide a user-friendly dashboard and a Dockerized API for streamlined deployment.

+## Backlog

+- Token Coverage: Extend support to memecoins and low-liquidity stablecoins, addressing unique risk factors.
+-	AML Patterns: Enhance AI detection for liquidity pool manipulations and emerging DeFi laundering techniques.

 ## Current State